Nasruddin/spring-boot-based-microservices/README.md

 | **Prometheus**      | http://localhost:9090                  | http://prometheus.local              | Add `127.0.0.1 prometheus.local` in /etc/hosts |
 | **Keycloak**        | http://localhost:8081                  | http://keycloak.local                | Add `127.0.0.1 keycloak.local` in /etc/hosts   |

+> [!TIP]
+> On Linux, Minikube runs as a native process directly on the host machine, rather than inside a virtual machine or a Docker container.
+This allows it to acquire a real, routable IP address that can be accessed from the host system without extra configuration.
+> ````$ minikube ip --profile microservice-deployment
+>   192.154.19.8
+> ```
+> Now, all the above tabular endpoints available at http://192.154.19.8/**

 Also, please use **OpenAPI specs**, **bruno** or **postman** for API details.
 I will add Swagger/SpringDoc as when I get time!!

 # Keycloak
 ### Head to Keycloak using above table ```http://localhost:8081/admin``` or ```http://keycloak.local/admin```
 Create realm using `course-management-realm-realm.json` provided in the repo